Kunal-Saini-22/STL_Cpp/README.md

 ### 3.Set
 > Stores unique elements in sorted manner.
-   **Note** : set is internally implemented using RB tree therefore (any address) can’t be subjected to arithmetic operators like ‘address + 1’ or ‘address -1’ instead of     ‘address’ or ‘address - -’ operators should be used.<br>
+   **Note** : set is internally implemented using RB tree therefore (any address) can’t be subjected to arithmetic operators like ‘address + 1’ or ‘address -1’ instead of it ‘address++’ or ‘address - -’ operators should be used.<br>
    [Set in C++ STL](https://takeuforward.org/c/set-in-c-stl/)

 ### 4. Multiset